mimartin12/bw-hiring-exercise/roles/SHOT/README.md

 ### Getting started

-Fork this repo and keep it private.
+Fork this repo

 Proceed to the exercises in `/exercises`

+Once complete, share the link to your forked repo with your recruiter.

 ---